Last Updated on November 13, 2023

-The Genasi are formed from the more romantic of these meaningful connections, being half-mortal and half-genie.
+The Genasi are formed from romantic and meaningful connections between human and genie races.
 The offspring develop the characteristics of both their parents, culminating in an unusual appearance and a powerful being.

 - Air Genasi – Descended from the djinn, air genasis emotions are like that of a storm.
 Their tempers rise and fall with the breeze.